Lanreath/Inventory-Management-System/User Guide.md

 ![DeleteCustomerButton](images/deletebutton.png)

 A confirmation box will appear.
-Click on the `Yes` button to confirm the deletion.
+Click on the `Confirm` button to confirm the deletion.
 The section is highlighted in the image below:

 ![DeleteCustomerConfirmation](images/deletecustomerconfirmation.png)